mtlynch/mtlynch.io/_posts/2018-09-11-shipping-too-late.md

 >Okay, great!
 The service has a website.
 >
->...but I don't have any documentation to explain what all the fields mean.
-I'll add that real quick.
+>...but I don't have any documentation explaining all the fields.
+I can knock that out this afternoon.

 *2 days later*